Homeschool Enrichment Program (HEP)

 K-2nd Grade Program components include: spatial awareness, gross motor skills, various team sports and emphasis on good sportsmanship through all activities

-3rd -5th Grade Program components include: fitness training and testing, fundamentals, rules and skills developed to successfully engage in various team sports such as basketball, soccer, baseball with an emphasis on good sportsmanship through all activities.
-P.E./Special Events uniform required
+3rd-8th Grade Program components include: fitness training and testing, fundamentals, rules and skills developed to successfully engage in various team sports such as basketball, soccer, baseball with an emphasis on good sportsmanship through all activities.
+P.E./Special Events uniform required.

 K-2nd grade students learn Spanish through songs, games, literature and cultural awareness activities (a natural acquisition approach).
 Program components include: listening, speaking, and vocabulary development

-Middle School Spanish is based on the Avancemos program which consists of textbooks, workbooks, listening and video programs.
+5th-8th grade Spanish is based on the Avancemos program which consists of textbooks, workbooks, listening and video programs.
 Students develop the four basic language skills of reading, writing, speaking and listening.
 Students are introduced to various Spanish speaking countries-learning about culture as well language.
-Spanish placement testing required; please contact the school for further information and available testing dates/times Course completion goal: High school Spanish I equivalency
+Course completion goal by 8th grade graduation: High school Spanish I equivalency

 K-2nd grade art program components include: creativity in variety of media, fine motor control and art appreciation.

-3rd-5th grade art program components include: drawing, painting, mixed media, project based and artist based thematic units.
+3rd-8th grade art program components include: drawing, painting, mixed media, project based and artist based thematic units plus art history.

-3rd-5th grade choir program: continue using Gregorian chant and solfege (do, re, me) and learn about Gregorian notation and how to interpret Gregorian chant, learn modern notation and continue to count and clap out more complex rhythms in metered time, work on rhythmic pieces which will include Marian tunes, Gregorian chant, and a few fun, more modern pieces that still have religious overtones.
+3rd-8th grade continue using Gregorian chant and solfege (do, re, me) and learn about Gregorian notation and how to interpret Gregorian chant, learn modern notation and continue to count and clap out more complex rhythms in metered time, work on rhythmic pieces which will include Marian tunes, Gregorian chant, and a few fun, more modern pieces that still have religious overtones.

 K-2nd grade program: foster a love poetry, poetry selection includes works by Robert Louis Stevenson, Henry Wadsworth Longfellow, Robert Frost, and many others.
 Resources include: The Harp and Laurel Wreath by Laura M. Berquist